Dan Hicks (archaeologist): Career

 Hicks's 2020 book The Brutish Museums is the subject of both praise and criticism.
 It was named one of the New York Times Best Arts Books of 2020, and was described as "a startling act of conscience" by Ben Okri, as "masterful" by the LA Review of Books, and by The Guardian as "A beautifully written, carefully argued book".
 It was also criticised with Nigel Biggar saying "Brutish Museums is an object lesson in how political zeal can abuse data in the cause of manufacturing an expedient narrative" and Richard Morrison of The Times saying "Hicks’s vision of great museums returning hundreds of thousands of items...to the possible descendants (or not) of the peoples who created them, in some cases thousands of years ago, strikes me as being so impractical on so many levels that it could only have come from someone who makes his living in an ivory tower that’s actually stocked with ivory".
 Staffan Lundén criticized the book, saying it let "emotion, oversimplified messages, and personal opinion take precedence over evidence."
+Hicks' response was published in the International Journal of Cultural Property, noting that "Lundén’s paper does not identify a single substantive mistake or incorrect fact in The Brutish Museums" and that "this is not first time that Lundén has leveled the charge of “distorting history” against other writers and museum curators with whose accounts of the history of the Benin Expedition he disagrees.
+Lundén has previously accused John Mack, Nigel Barley, and Neil MacGregor of the British Museum of “exaggeration,” “mythmaking.”

 In June 2023 Hicks was announced as Chair of Judges for the 2023 Hessell-Tiltman Prize.

 Hicks has written comment and opinion pieces in The Guardian, The Telegraph, Hyperallergic, The Art Newspaper and Art Review, covering issues around museums, art, colonial history, cultural restitution, heritage policy and archaeology.